 El Gato Negro – The Black Cat – an Edgar Allan Poe tale and a charming tapas restaurant halfway up Manchester’s upmarket King Street.
 Tapas, at least in England, I often find is predictable and inauthentic.
 Not here.
 El Gato Negro provided a welcome contrast with intriguing plates and a casual service style where ordering little and often was the order of the day.
 The tapas dishes were prepared in quick succession, and staff were never far away in an intimate dining room.

-The oddly endearing Guinilla Peppers tasted curiously of Pickled Onion Monster Munch, which was no bad thing.
-Its cousin Mr Padron – unheard of three years ago, now everywhere – was fresh, flavourful and rightly, generously seasoned.
-I suggest the 2017 Award For Most Awesome Sounding Dish is given to ‘Gin Cured Salmon w/ Truffle Honey on Toast’.
+Stuff didn’t take long to arrive.
+I didn’t trust the Guindilla Peppers and eyed them up suspiciously – where they going to melt my mind or tickle my tongue?
+Neither.
+They tasted curiously of Pickled Onion Monster Munch, which was no bad thing, oddly endearing if anything.
+Its cousin Mr Padron Pepper – unheard of to me three years ago, now everywhere – were fresh, flavourful and rightly generous on the rock salt.
+I suggest the 2017 Award For Most Awesome Sounding Dish is given to ‘Gin Cured Salmon w/ Truffle Honey on Toast’. which tasted as good as it sounded.
 Although expensive, this little bundle of joy was well-balanced, somehow harmonious and unique to at least Manchester.

-These culinary dopamine hits came at a cost; but, El Gato Negro Tapas’ urban cool environment and numerous memorable flavours made it certainly worth it.
+Regarding value, these culinary dopamine hits came at a cost; but, El Gato Negro Tapas’ urban cool environment and numerous memorable flavours made it certainly worth it.

 El Gato Negro Tapas

-Atmosphere 8/10 Cost 6/10 Quality 10/10 Service 10/10
+Atmosphere 8 Cost 7 Quality 10 Service 9